yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-28-LogitLens.md

     Input shape:  torch.Size([1, 9])

-In case you want to know what the input looks like, you can just decode it:
+The sentence was encoded into 9 tokens.
+In case you want to know what the tokens looks like, you can just decode them back:

 ```python